-10 Ways to Improve Your Gym Sales Process
+10 Critical Steps to Boost Gym Sales: Master Your Membership Sales Process

 If you’re looking to improve your gym sales process, the first thing to establish loud and clear is this: success will come not from the flair of your membership sales manager or your sales team.
 It will not come from gimmicks nor gift of the gab.
 It will come from discipline and rigidity in the membership sales process – from meticulously adhering to carefully mapped-out strategies and procedures.

 The question is, what should your gym sales process look like?
 What are the critical aspects that must be addressed if you want to improve the process and sell more gym memberships?

 The following are 10 important refinements you can make to your processes to increase gym sales.

 If you don’t have a process in place to automatically capture all leads, it will take serious discipline to avoid losing some along the way – those walk-in conversations at reception, the emails, the website enquiries, all coming in through different channels that don’t talk to each other.

 What’s needed is a fool-proof mechanism to record every opportunity, both on- and offline.
 An iPad form for walk-ins, for example, which either the prospect can fill out or the gym sales team can complete on their behalf.
 A bit of code dropped onto your Facebook page or website that channels behavioral information – whether an enquiry or simply a click on your price list – into your gym sales software engine.

 This is the first thing you must do if you want to improve gym sales: avoid drop-off by automating lead capture into one centralized hub, removing manual intervention as far as possible.